 Hunt for Dinosaurs

-In 2010, a child taking part in the junior ranger programme found a sabre tooth tiger skull.
-If you have an avid dinosaur fan, this is a great place to learn more about dinosaurs especially on the Fossil Exhibit Trail – and who know history may repeat itself!
+In 2010, a child taking part in the junior ranger programme found a sabre tooth tiger skull in the park.
+If you have an avid dinosaur fan, this is a great place to learn more about dinosaurs especially on the Fossil Exhibit Trail – and who know history may repeat itself.

 The Badlands National Park is so remote it has a great Dark Sky Stargazing programme.

-A quarter of a mile boardwalk trail that is exceptionally easy and can be done by families even with very young children!
+The Door Trail is one of our favorites to do with young children or toddlers in Badlands National Park.
+This is a quarter of a mile boardwalk trail that is exceptionally easy and can be done by families even with very young children.

-A very short walk at .25 miles.
-Again another board walk trail making it very easy to do with children!
+It is a very short walk at totalling a mere 0.25 miles.
+And the fact that this is another board walk trail makes it very easy to do with children.